-So, you’re an adult.
-You’ve moved out, and you’ve spent hours scrolling through Pinterest.
-You’ve figured out your likes, design styles and are ready to decorate.
-You go to the store, pick up a throw pillow you absolutely love.
-You check the price tag and BAM!
-This can’t be right.
+I know you’ve spent hours scrolling through Pinterest, and you’ve figured out your likes, design styles and are ready to decorate.
+I’m here to prepare you for sticker shock.
+Because the first time you go to the store, pick up a throw pillow you absolutely love, and check the price tag, you might want to cry.
+It’s messed up.
 There’s no possible way that a decent throw pillow costs $30+.
 It’s insulting really.

 How are you supposed to recreate your dream room when you can’t even afford a pillow?

-We got you.
-Here are our 10 tips for decorating on a budget.
+Take a deep breath.
+It’s possible.
+Here are some useful tips for decorating on a budget.

 First things first, clean up your mess.
 Having stuff lying around everywhere will make your space seem smaller than it is.
 And it costs $0.
 Once you’ve cleaned up, you’ll have a clean canvas to start from.